Representations of inverse semigroups in complete atomistic inverse meet-semigroups: Inverse -semigroups and their order properties

-An \emph{inverse algebra} $A=(A,\cdot,^{-1},\wedge)$ is an inverse semigroup $(A,\cdot,^{-1})$ in which the natural ordering is a semilattice order, that is, for all pairs $a,b\in A$ there is a greatest $x \in A$ such that $x\leq a,b$; this greatest such is denoted $a \wedge b$.
-Also known as \emph{inverse $\wedge$-semigroups} as in \cite{La12}, inverse algebras were introduced and elucidated by Leech in \cite{LePLMS} and \cite{LeScottish}, and the reader is referred to those papers for a full discussion and examples.
-Inverse algebras constitute a variety, so the class is closed under the taking of products and subobjects (subsets closed under $\cdot, ^{-1}$ and $\wedge$).
-In particular, the local monoids of $A$ (subsemigroups of the form $eAe$ for some $e = e^{2}$) are themselves inverse algebras, called \emph{local algebras} for short.
+An \emph{inverse $\wedge$-semigroup} $A=(A,\cdot,^{-1},\wedge)$ is an inverse semigroup $(A,\cdot,^{-1})$ in which the natural ordering is a semilattice order, that is, for all pairs $a,b\in A$ there is a greatest $x \in A$ such that $x\leq a,b$; this greatest such is denoted $a \wedge b$.
+Also known as \emph{inverse algebras} as in \cite{La12}, inverse $\wedge$-semigroups were introduced and elucidated by Leech in \cite{LePLMS} and \cite{LeScottish}, and the reader is referred to those papers for a full discussion and examples.
+Inverse $\wedge$-semigroups constitute a variety, so the class is closed under the taking of products and subobjects (subsets closed under $\cdot, ^{-1}$ and $\wedge$).
+In particular, the local monoids of $A$ (subsemigroups of the form $eAe$ for some $e = e^{2}$) are themselves inverse $\wedge$-semigroups, called \emph{local algebras} for short.